oracle/cloudtestdrive/AppDev/helidon-k8s/Docker/DockerLabs.md

 There is a lot of output, most of which has been removed in the example output above.
 You can see that the 0.0.2 version has been pushed to the repo.

 (Note the Maven output may refer to v0.0.1, don't worry this is because we haven't changed the version details in the maven pom.xml file.
 The later stages of the process override this.)

+## Summary
+Congratulations, you are now able to run your microservices on Docker!
+Next step is to use these images to deploy them on a Kubernetes cluster.
+For this, navigate to the next chapter, [C. Deploying in Kubernetes](../Kubernetes/Kubernetes-labs.md)

 ------